ArrowrIcon Home icon

 The significant punishment was a detention.
 It was not given lightly.
 I got one once for touching - lightly touching, not hitting or scraping - a teacher's car which had recently been re-sprayed, and I was terribly upset and ashamed about it.
 It went on my report and I told my parents that it had been a class detention.
 It involved sitting in a classroom for half an hour after school with a teacher invigilating.
 I don't think any particular work was set.
 No-one from the school contacted parents to explain that a girl would be late home.
 'Health and Safety' was not an issue then.

 Anyone who had three detentions in one term was called up onto the stage during assembly, to be named and shamed.
 That never happened to me, and I don't think it happened to anyone in my class throughout my time at the school.
-Those who were called up always seemed to me to be in a C stream and to be more interested in make-up and boys than the girls in the other streams.
+Those who were called up always seemed to me to be in the lowest stream and to be more interested in make-up and boys than the girls in the other streams.
 Not that we were not interested in make-up and boys, but, for us, they had their place which was out of school.

 Prefects could give lines, but I know very little about this as I was never given any.